 The plastic plug that fits directly into the rear leading edge determines the rotational alignment of the tip wand.
 This plug is secured against rotation by a small screw in the end of the leading edge.
 There are five holes in the plastic cap, allowing for two notches of rotational adjustment on either side of the normal, center hole.
-On later model Talons, a label on the rear leading edge shows the range of adjustment, and how the glider is adjusted at the present time.
-On a Talon which does not have this label, prior to removing the securing screw, first use a sharp knife or other object to scribe a reference line across both the very end of the leading edge and the edge of the plastic cap.
-This will mark your starting point.
-Remove the securing screw and rotate the cap to see where in the five hole range of adjustment the cap has been set.
+A label on the rear leading edge shows the range of adjustment, and how the glider is adjusted at the present time, and shows which direction to adjust the cap to correct a turn.